avanidhalgara/google-search-book/README.md

 - Books should have each of the following fields:

-  - title - Title of the book from the Google Books API
+  a title - Title of the book from the Google Books API

-   - authors - The books's author(s) as returned from the Google Books API
+   b authors - The books's author(s) as returned from the Google Books API

    - description - The book's description as returned from the Google Books API